colesimmons/dotfiles/README.md

 ./install.sh
 ```

+> Note: running install.sh is idempotent.
+You can run it again and again as you add new features or software to the scripts!
+I'll regularly add new configurations so keep an eye on this repo as it grows and optimizes.

 TODO after:
-* When it finishes, open iTerm and press `Command + ,` to open preferences.
+* When it finishes, open iTerm and press `Command & ,` to open preferences.
 Under Profiles > Colors, select "Load Presets" and choose the `Solarized Dark Patch` scheme.
-If it isn't there for some reason, import it from `~/.dotfiles/configs` -- you may also need to select the `Hack` font and check the box for non-ascii font and set to `Roboto Mono For Powerline` (I've had mixed results for automating these settings--love a pull request that improves this)
+If it isn't there for some reason, import it from `~/.dotfiles/configs`.
+* Select the `SourceCodePro+Powerline+Awesome` font.
-* I've also found that you need to reboot before fast key repeat will be enabled
+* Reboot before fast key repeat will be enabled
-* Remap Caps-Lock to ESC
 * Install BetterSnapTool and Stoplight
+* Remap Caps-Lock to ESC in System Preferences > Keyboard
+* Set Touch Bar to use "Expanded Control Strip" in System Preferences > Keyboard
-* Disable alert sound
+* Disable alert sound in System Preferences > Sound

-> Note: running install.sh is idempotent.
-You can run it again and again as you add new features or software to the scripts!
-I'll regularly add new configurations so keep an eye on this repo as it grows and optimizes.
+* Change default browser to Firefox in System Preferences > General

 # Settings
 This project changes a number of settings and configures software on MacOS.